-Meet Joe Meyers, member of VMAS and part of the Professional Networking and Mentoring Committee.
+Meet Joe Meyers, member of VMAS and Chairman of the Professional Networking and Mentoring Committee.
 Joe has an extensive career with the United States Air Force with a combined 23 years of service between active duty and reserves.
 He currently works as a civilian for NASIC at the Geospatial & Signatures Group as their Management Analyst.
 Joe is also part of the VMAS Steering Committee, meeting every week with the core members to plan and develop the organization.

 Joining the United States Air Force

 A Dayton native, Joe attended Franklin High School until he was a junior and took the opportunity to take a course with the Warren County Career Center.
 Their Electrical Technology course aligned well with his plan to join the United States Air Force and his ambition of going into space.
 He started his professional career with a work-study program during his senior year of high school at the Ronald T. Dodge Company as an intern.
 Joe was introduced to chemists working with microencapsulation processes and assisted with a variety of tasks and responsibilities.
 After graduating from Franklin High School in 1987, Joe enlisted in the United States Air Force and set out for basic training in Lackland AFB, Texas.

 Fresh out of BMT, Joe started his tech school at the 3400th Technical Training Wing Lowey AFB, Colorado.
 He earned several outstanding student recognition letters after completing the training to become an Offensive Avionics-CITS-EMUX System Specialist on the B-1B Lancer bomber.
 He continued his work with the B-1B bomber at the 28th Organizational Maintenance Squadron Ellsworth AFB, South Dakota.